About the Charity Film Awards

 These awards are clear in their objectives: to demonstrate that in the modern world film-making is the most powerful piece of equipment in the charity communication tool box.
 To demonstrate that the common perception of charities’ video content is incorrect.
 To demonstrate that a charitable video can inspire, incite to action, excite and change behaviour.
 Can make us laugh, as well as make us cry.

-The charities that have entered the Charity Film Awards have created videos that have the power to move, to warm hearts, to inspire, to engage…. to change the world.
+The charities that enter Charity Film Awards have created videos that have the power to move, to warm hearts, to inspire, to engage…. to change the world.
 To do good.
 The Charity Film Awards are designed to celebrate those qualities and help charities connect with a wider audience.

 The categories for entering are based on the charity's turnover for the latest financial year, so everyone has a chance to win an award regardless of the size of the organisation and the budgets available.